Last Updated on July 8, 2022 by Oddmund Groette

-I am Norwegian, and living in an obscure former soviet country, but are mainly trading US stocks.
-Why?
-There are several resons.
-Here I will mention what I consider the main reasons:
+I am a Norwegian living in an obscure former Soviet country but are mainly day trading US stocks.

 - A big stock universe.
 There are a lot of liquid stocks and a lot of illiquid stocks among a wide range of industries.
-In addition there are a lot of ETFs and future contracts.
+In addition, there are a lot of ETFs and futures contracts.
 One can find a wide range of potential strategies among those stocks.
-Personally I trade stocks and some ETFs and not forex or futures.
+Personally, I trade stocks and some ETFs and not forex or futures.
 I believe stocks are more inefficient than forex and futures.
 I want to use the law of big numbers.
 Just a small profit will generate money if it is done many times.
-For example today, 5th of june 2012, I traded 183 different ticker symbols and 72 000 shares all in all (above the average this year).
+For example today, 5th of June 2012, I traded 183 different ticker symbols and 72 000 shares all in all (above the average this year).
 I made about 700 USD before commissions so the profit per share is very small.

 - Low commission rates.
 This is actually one of the most important things for me.
 I pay cents per share, not ticket prices per transaction.
-With the latter I would lose money.
-I pay .001 per share in clearing plus different taxes to SEC etc. Even tough I for example trade one share in IBM I only pay 0.001 in commissions.
+With the latter, I would lose money.
+I pay .001 per share in clearing plus different taxes to SEC etc. Even though I for example trade one share in IBM I only pay 0.001 in commissions.

 - The arbitrage between indices and stocks means there will always be movement.